drewcrawford/foundationr/README.md

 The following cargo features are currently supported, and provide at least some APIs on each type:

-The following cargo features are currently supported, and provide at least some APIs on each type:

 ## Core types

 * `nsstring`